 You: Pull up your calendar to find your availability.
 Identify recipient’s time zone; subtract or add hours to suggest the right times.

 You: Type out days of the week, dates, and times into your email.

-You: Press “Send” and move on to other to-do’s as you wait for a reply.
+You: Press “Send” and move on to other to-do’s as you wait for an email notification to pop up and get a reply.

 Over to them:

 They: See your email come into their inbox.
 Skip over it for more important ones.